boyangMAE/pharmacy_counting/README.md

 fulldata <- fread(data,header=TRUE, sep=",")

-2. count how many precribers for a certain drug
+2. count how many precribers for a certain drug by using the "aggregate" function with the "unique" function.

-3. calculate the total cost of each drug
+3. calculate the total cost of each drug by using the "aggregate" function.

-4. sort the file by ordering the total cost.
+4. sort the file by ordering the total cost by using the "order" function.

 # Comment
 The draft.R was successfully tested on the local desktop for both the test input and the full dataset, but I cannot run it through Github.
 I have some reading or path settings challenges but I think it is not a real math or logical challenge.
 Hopefully, you still could evaluate my code.
 Thanks.